 Purpose of safety investigations

 The AAIA is responsible for investigating accidents, incidents and other safety matters involving civil aviation operations in the Bahamas jurisdiction, as well as participating in overseas investigations involving Bahamas registered aircraft.
 A primary concern is the safety of commercial transport, with particular regard to fare-paying passenger operations.
-The AAIA performs its functions in accordance with ICAO Annex 13, the Aircraft Accident Investigation Authority Act and Regulations 2019, and other relevant international agreements.
+The AAIA performs its functions in accordance with the International Convention on Civil Aviation (ICAO) Annex 13, the Aircraft Accident Investigation Authority Act and Regulations 2019, and other relevant international agreements.

 The objective of a safety investigation is to identify and reduce safety-related risk.
 AAIA investigations determine and communicate the safety factors related to the aviation safety matter being investigated.
 The terms the AAIA uses to refer to key safety and risk concepts are set out in the section: Terminology Used in this Report.